 According to ebiz, “Business process management is a structured, systematic approach to improving business processes, typically interactions between people and machines.
 Goals include improving efficiency, effectiveness, productivity, and agility to foster innovation, boost quality, speed up delivery and improve customer satisfaction.”
 What first caught my eye was the tie in with UCStrategies’ definition of UC, which is, “Communications integrated to optimize business processes.”

 While the focus on business processes in UC is clearly geared toward processes that depend heavily on communications in its various forms, BPM’s focus is wider – honing in on interactions between people and machines.
-There is also a lot more “stuff” surrounding it including standards like Business Process Modeling Notation (BPMN) 2.0 and Business Process Execution Language (BPEL).
+There is also a lot more “stuff” surrounding it including standards like Business Process Modeling Notation (BPMN) 2.0 and (BPEL).
 Our colleague Marty Parker of UniComm Consulting has developed his own equally effective action planning tools for UC deployments.

 What struck me most about it, however, is the fact that we’ve been talking about things like this for longer than I can remember and we are still not that far along.
 When I was studying “Management Information Systems” (what we called “IT” back in the day) in graduate school back in the late 1970s, we talked about the complementary roles of Business Analysts and Systems Analysts.